Women Influence Chicago Accelerator

 About The Accelerator

-The Women Influence Chicago (WIC) Accelerator is a four-month mentoring and education program devoted to empowering women in the workplace, propelling young leaders into roles of influence, and creating parity in the business world.
+The Women Influence Chicago (WIC) Accelerator is a four-month leadership program devoted to empowering women in the workplace, propelling young leaders into roles of influence, and creating parity in the business world.

 1871’s WIC Accelerator pairs participants with a team of mentors, coaches, and educators that serve at the top levels of their industries, from the C-Suite to the boardroom.